 See our disclosures in exhibit 1 to the notes.

 12. Declaration pursuant to Sec.
-161 AktG on the Corporate Governance Code

-The board of management and supervisory board of SMH submitted the annual declaration of compliance with the German Corporate Governance Code in accordance with Sec.
-161 AktG on 24 January 2014.
-The declaration was made permanently available to shareholders on the Company's website (http://ir.stroeer.de).
+161 AktG on the Corporate Governance Code compliance with the German Corporate Governance Code in accordance with Sec.
+161 AktG on 24 website (http://ir.stroeer.de).